 Here’s how DISKSPD was started: .\diskspd.exe -b4 -t1 -o16 -w0 -Sh -L -r -d900 [...]

 NOTE: We modified the VM Fleet scripts to benchmark storage accurately.
-By default, VM Fleet reads I/O performance from CSVFS.
+By default, VM Fleet obtain I/O performance from CSVFS.
 Considering that storage was presented over NVMe-oF, we set up VM Fleet to get performance from local storage.

 Being a single-pane-of-glass tool, StarWind Command Center allows solving the whole range of tasks related to managing and monitoring your IT infrastructure, applications, and services.
 As a part of StarWind ecosystem, StarWind Command Center allows managing a hypervisor (VMware vSphere, Microsoft Hyper-V, Red Hat KVM, etc.) and integrates with Veeam Backup & Replication and public cloud infrastructure.
-On top of that, the solution incorporates StarWind ProActive Support that monitors the cluster 24/7, predicts failures, and reacts to them before things go south.
+On top of that, the solution incorporates StarWind ProActive Premium Support that monitors the cluster 24/7, predicts failures, and reacts to them before things go south.

 The other side of storage performance is the latency – how long an IO takes to complete.
 Many storage systems perform better under heavy queuing, which helps to maximize parallelism and busy time at every layer of the stack.
 But there’s a tradeoff: queuing increases latency.
 For example, if you can do 100 IOPS with sub-millisecond delay, you may also be able to achieve 200 IOPS if you can tolerate higher delay.
 Latency time is good to watch out for: sometimes the largest IOPS benchmarking numbers are only possible with delays that would otherwise be unacceptable.